mabenj/AOC24/README.md

 `deno test` will run all the solvers and test their output

-❗ Note: the tests expect a file `main_test_answers.json` in the `lib/tests` directory with the correct answers for each puzzle.
-You can use the `main_test_answers.example.json` file as a template to create your own file.
+❗ Note: the tests expects the `lib/tests/main_test-answers.json` file to contain the correct answers for the puzzles.